yjchang27/doflamingo/README.md

 You can use docker environment to test doflamingo.
 Refer to [doflamingo-runtime](https://github.com/yjchang27/doflamingo-runtime) repository for more detailed information.

+If you need a detailed explanation about the project, please take a look at this [Presentation Material](https://github.com/yjchang27/doflamingo/blob/master/docs/13_final_presentation.pdf).

 ## doflamingo-jmxtrans

 ### Requirements